 Answer: Yes sure !!
-If you provide us your flights details then you should do request then our representative will come to pick up you on Kathmandu international airport.
+If you provide us your flight details then you should do a request then our representative will come to pick up you at Kathmandu international airport.

 Answer: Absolutely not.
-But if you can walk about 3 hours each day with a lightweight day pack would be easier.Question: What kind of accommodation can I expect on Panch pokhari trek?
+But if you can walk about 3 hours each day with a lightweight day pack would be easier.

 Answer: We provide you tourist standard accommodation in Kathmandu and you will have Tented camping accommodation along the routes.
-You need to take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.Question: What kind of food can I expect in this trek?
+You need to take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.

 Answer: This is a fully camping trekking so our professional cook cooks a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season)